NCIOCPL/ebms-drupal7/README.md

 12. Point your favorite browser to http://ebms.localhost:8081.
 13. Log in as admin using the password you created in step 5.

-On a non-Docker server running Apache or Nginx, instead of step 4, create a MySQL database using a secure database password, skip steps 8-10, and for step 11 substitute the appropriate URL.
+On a non-Docker server running Apache or Nginx, create a MySQL database using a secure database password, skip steps 9 and 10, run `./install.sh` directly on the server, and for step 12 substitute the appropriate URL.
 Adjust the `unversioned/dburl` file to use the correct database hostname, port, and password.
 In the following commands, replace "localhost" with the name of the database server if appropriate.

 ```
 CREATE DATABASE ebms;